-Joining Roger Ohanesian and a team of AECP doctors on the Armenian EyeCare Project's 26th Medical Mission in June 2005, Dr. Anthony Aldave performed the country's first artificial cornea implant.
+Joining Roger Ohanesian and a team of other doctors on the Armenian EyeCare Project’s 26th Medical Mission in June 2005, Dr. Anthony Aldave performed the country’s first artificial cornea implant.

-Driven by his unwavering commitment to his patients, this accomplished and highly-respected ophthalmologist defines success as a doctor as being able to offer his patients "more"—more of everything that will make a difference in their lives—better skills, new technologies, deeper caring and greater hope.
+Driven by his unwavering commitment to his patients, this accomplished and highly respected ophthalmologist defines success as a doctor as being able to offer his patients “more” — better skills, newer technologies, deeper caring and greater hope.

-Searching for a way to give "more" to patients who had multiple failed cornea transplants, Dr. Aldave looked to artificial cornea implantation as an option.
-In May 2003, he performed the United States' second implantation of an Australia-developed AlphaCor artificial cornea.
-At the Malayan Ophthalmological Center (MOC) in Yerevan, he performed the one to two-hour procedure using the FDA-approved Boston Keratoprothesis, developed by Dr. Claes Dohlman of the Massachusetts Eye and Ear Infirmary.
+Searching for a way to give “more” to patients who had multiple failed cornea transplants, Dr. Aldave looked to artificial cornea implantation as an option.
+In 2003, he performed America’s second implantation of an Australia-developed AlphaCor artificial cornea.
+At the Malayan Ophthalmological Center (MOC) in Yerevan, he performed the one-to-two-hour procedure using the FDA-approved Boston Keratoprothesis, developed by Dr. Claes Dohlman of the Massachusetts Eye and Ear Infirmary.

-Prior to this trip to Armenia, Dr. Aldave went to Mexico on a medical mission in 1997.
+Prior to his trip to Armenia, Dr. Aldave went to Mexico on a medical mission in 1997.
 In Mexico, he was discouraged by their limited ability to affect change due to the conditions of the facilities and lack of follow-up care.
-"Armenia is different," says Dr. Aldave.
+“Armenia is different,” says Dr. Aldave.
 Comparing the state of ophthalmic care in Armenia to other underdeveloped countries, he states that Armenia is in the unique position of having adequate equipment and many well-trained doctors while still needing help from abroad.
-He experienced "compelling contradictions" in Armenia—remnants of communism colored with Western influence.
-He gives the example of operating at the MOC, where state-of-the-art equipment and instruments—donated by the AECP—are available, while disposable surgical gowns and drapes, taken for granted in the United States, are not.
+He experienced “compelling contradictions” in Armenia — remnants of communism colored with Western influence.
+He gives the example of operating at the MOC, where state-of-the-art equipment and instruments — donated by the AECP — are available, while disposable surgical gowns and drapes, taken for granted in the United States, are not.

-Forty-nine-year-old Seiran Asatryan was the recipient of Armenia's first artificial cornea implant.
-Seiran, an automotive mechanic from Baku, Azerbaijan, was blinded in 1992 by an explosion during the Karabagh War.
-He regards the day he was injured "and all the other days that followed" as the most difficult of his life.
-He previously had operations for retinal detachment and cataracts in the United States and in England, along with two unsuccessful cornea transplants.
+Dr. Aldave performed Armenia’s first artificial cornea implant on Seiran Asatryan, an automotive mechanic from Baku, Azerbaijan, who was blinded back in 1992 by an explosion during the Karabagh War.
+Seiran regards the day he was injured “and all the other days that followed” as the most difficult of his life.
+He previously had operations for retinal detachment and cataracts in the U.S. and in England, along with two unsuccessful cornea transplants.
 After the failed transplants, Seiran was cautiously optimistic about the artificial cornea.
-He said, "The doctors tell me that this time it is something completely revolutionary," and then commented, "We'll see."
+“The doctors tell me that this time it is something completely revolutionary…” he said.
+“We’ll see.”

-In addition to performing the country's first artificial cornea implant, Dr. Aldave taught Armenian doctor Anna Hovakimyan to perform the procedure on her own.
-The two doctors already knew each other—they had trained together in 2000 as Fellows—Dr. Hovakimyan's Fellowship sponsored by the AECP—at the prestigious Proctor Foundation at the University of California, San Francisco.
-Dr. Aldave had confidence in Dr. Hovakimyan's professional skills and knew the patients would receive superior follow-up care after his return to California.
+In addition to performing the country’s first artificial cornea implant, Dr. Aldave also taught Armenian doctor Anna Hovakimyan to perform the procedure on her own.
+The two doctors already knew each other; they had trained together in 2000 as Fellows — Dr. Hovakimyan’s Fellowship sponsored by the AECP — at the prestigious Proctor Foundation at the University of California, San Francisco.
+Dr. Aldave had confidence in Dr. Hovakimyan’s professional skills and knew the patients would receive superior follow-up care after he returned home.

 “Just there to help,” Dr. Aldave enjoyed the “overwhelming hospitality of the Armenian people” and the chance to practice pure medicine.
 He says he looks forward to returning to Armenia on a future AECP Medical Mission when there is an opportunity for him to make another unique contribution.